pjotrp/bioinformatics/README.md

 ultimately prevail over less open licenses, including those licenses for academic use only.

-'Small tools for bioinformatics' consists of researchers, software developers, statisticians and system administrators who work on biological and biomedical data
+*Small tools for bioinformatics* consists of researchers, software developers, statisticians and system administrators who work on biological and biomedical data

-'Small tools for bioinformatics' is concerned about the reinvention of the wheel across research projects and, for example, the lack of reproducible scripted solutions in sequencing pipelines.
+*Small tools for bioinformatics* is concerned about the reinvention of the wheel across research projects and, for example, the lack of reproducible scripted solutions in sequencing pipelines.

-'Small tools for bioinformatics' is about small collaborating tools and software solutions (from here on 'tools') in the Unix tradition.
+*Small tools for bioinformatics* is about small collaborating tools and software solutions (from here on 'tools') in the Unix tradition.

-'Small tools for bioinformatics' creates free and open source software, shares software solutions, and encourages transparency and reproducibility of results.
+*Small tools for bioinformatics* creates free and open source software, shares software solutions, and encourages transparency and reproducibility of results.

-'Small tools for bioinformatics' allows the building of modular solutions where individual tools can easily be understood, tested and replaced.
+*Small tools for bioinformatics* allows the building of modular solutions where individual tools can easily be understood, tested and replaced.

-'Small tools for bioinformatics' is a rescue plan and forward looking central effort to bring together solutions suitable for big data analysis and create ways of having these tools interact with each other.
+*Small tools for bioinformatics* is a rescue plan and forward looking central effort to bring together solutions suitable for big data analysis and create ways of having these tools interact with each other.

-The following simple rules apply to anyone signing up to 'Small tools for bioinformatics'
+The following simple rules apply to anyone signing up to *Small tools for bioinformatics*

 * Every single tool should do the smallest possible task really well